Syntax

 Note that when CAPS ON is in effect, while you are typing in new characters on a data line, they will be entered in Uppercase regardless of whether you type in lower or upper case.
 If that is not what you wanted, issue the CAPS OFF command.
 Using CAPS ON is common for mainframe data, while CAPS OFF is more typical of PC data.

 If you set CAPS mode to AUTO, the caps mode is “conformant”.
-The file is examined, comparable to how ISPF does it, but in SPFLite this setting is only temporary.
+The file is examined when loaded, and set to 'conform' to the data - on if the data is all caps, off if mixed case is present.
+This setting is only temporary.
 When you open the file again, the file examination is repeated.
-The “on” or “off” displayed in lower case is a reminder that the current automatic/conformant caps mode is temporary, and is not stored in the PROFILE, whereas CAPS ON and CAPS OFF is stored in the PROFILE.
+The “on” or “off” is displayed in lower case as a reminder that the current automatic/conformant caps mode is temporary, and is not stored in the PROFILE, whereas CAPS ON and CAPS OFF is stored in the PROFILE.

-The CAPS AUTO status display depends on the prior CAPS state
+A CAPS AUTO command handling depends on the prior CAPS state

-• If the current caps mode is already CAPS AUTO, issuing it again will cause the CAPS state will toggle between CAPS AUTO:on and CAPS AUTO:off.
+If CAPS AUTO is entered, and the current CAPS status is already AUTO, then it will cause the command to act as a toggle between CAPS AUTO:on and CAPS AUTO:off.